-The first discursive event: women's access to artistic swimming stereotype emphasised the social limitations, emotional sensitivity and medical vulnerability of women and eventually reinforced the barriers between female and aquatic sports (Vertinsky, 1987).
-In the East, particularly in China, women were ideologically conditioned to remain confined to domestic roles, adhering and obedient to male authority- be it their father, husband or, after the death of both, their son.
-Chinese women were also subjected to physically oppressive practices such as footbinding, which contributed to 'hyper-feminised' female and their exclusion from physical activities (Fan, 1997).
+The first discursive event: women's access to artistic swimming

+Prior to the twentieth century, women were largely excluded from participating in water sports in both the West and the East.
+In Western societies, the Victorian female stereotype emphasised the social limitations, emotional sensitivity and medical vulnerability of women and eventually reinforced the barriers between female and aquatic sports (Vertinsky, 1987).
+In the East, particularly in China, women were ideologically conditioned to remain confined to domestic roles, adhering and obedient to male authoritybe it their father, husband or, after the death of both, their son.
+Chinese women were also subjected to physically oppressive practices such as foot-binding, which contributed to 'hyper-feminised' female and their exclusion from physical activities (Fan, 1997).
 This is to say, women in both Western and Eastern societies were commonly framed, in both rhetoric and physical terms, as the antithesis of sport and viewed as incompatible with competitive, exhausting and dangerous pursuits.